Notes on the Geography of Brazil: Ouro Preto and Mariana

 Natural air-conditioning.
 Hear anything?
 Negative, captain.

 What extra money the builders had went to the altar, customarily shaped as a triumphal arch.

 The view back down toward the Carmelite church.
 On the right is a boarding school established in 1849 by the Daughters of Charity of Saint Vincent de Paul.
 Since 1972, the Providencia Hotel has occupied the front wing, with profits helping fund what is now the Providencia College.

 We've gone up to St Peter of the Clerics, which is very late, with work begun in 1753 and stopped in 1820.
 The towers came a century later.
 It's closed, of course, but we're here for the view anyway.

 You can see the Franciscan and Carmelite churches in the left background, and you can see the trees of the town square.

-Here's that same town square, this time zoomed enough that you can just make out, above the trees on the right, the twin pyramids atop the towers of the cathedral.
+Here's that same town square, this time zoomed enough that you can just make out, above the trees on the right, the twin, tiled pyramids atop the towers of the cathedral.

-Big jump, please: we've moved ten miles to the west.
-This is the road coming into Ouro Preto from Mariana.
+Big jump, please: we've moved ten miles west.
+This is the road from Mariana as it arrives in Ouro Preto.
 The building on the left sits atop a wall that used to support the palace of the governor of Minas Gerais.
-He departed with the shift of the capital to Belo Horizonte, and the site found a new use as a school of mining.
+He departed when the capital moved to Belo Horizonte, and the site found a new use as a school of mining.
 It's now part of the Federal University of Ouro Preto.